rsdoiel/antenna/archives/2025/food_2025.09.md

 ---

-## I Tried Chipotle’s New Honey Chipotle Chicken, and Wow, Just Wow
+## I Tried Chipotle’s New Chipotle Honey Chicken, and Wow, Just Wow

 date: 2025-03-06, from: Taste of Home

-<p>The new Honey Chipotle Chicken at Chipotle is—per usual—perfection, but only if you order it the right way.</p>
+<p>The new Chipotle Honey Chicken is—per usual—perfection, but only if you order it the right way.</p>
-<p>The post <a href="https://www.tasteofhome.com/article/chipotle-honey-chipotle-chicken/">I Tried Chipotle&#8217;s New Honey Chipotle Chicken, and Wow, Just Wow</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>
+<p>The post <a href="https://www.tasteofhome.com/article/chipotle-honey-chipotle-chicken/">I Tried Chipotle&#8217;s New Chipotle Honey Chicken, and Wow, Just Wow</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>

 <br>